Background pattern

 Reporting of side effects:

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect not mentioned in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use:https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist, even if it is possible side effects not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Enalapril Normon
+5. Storage of Enalapril Normon

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Store in the original packaging to protect it from moisture.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medications at the SIGRE collection point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medications.
+This will help protect the environment.

-Composition ofEnalapril Normon 20 mg Tablets EFG:
+Composition ofEnalapril Normon 20 mg EFG Tablets:

 • The active ingredient is enalapril maleate.

-• The other components are: sodium hydrogen carbonate, lactose monohydrate, pregelatinized cornstarch, magnesium stearate, and iron oxide (E-172).
+• The other components are: sodium hydrogen carbonate, lactose monohydrate, pregelatinized corn starch, magnesium stearate, and iron oxide (E-172).

-Appearance of the product and contents of the packaging
+Appearance of the Product and Package Contents

 Enalapril Normon is presented in the form of tablets.
 Each package contains 28 or 30 tablets.
 The tablets are pink, round, biconvex, and scored on one side.